Skip to content

 Answer: 1913, by Pierre de Coubertin.

-The five interlocking rings made their first event show at the Antwerp 1920 Games on the Games flag.
-They were designed for the IOC’s 20th anniversary celebration in Paris in 1914.
-The colours blue, yellow, black, green, red, plus white background were chosen so the design contained at least one colour from every national flag at the time.
+They were drawn for the IOC’s 20th anniversary congress in Paris in 1914 and first flew on the Olympic flag at Antwerp 1920.
+The colours, plus the white background, were chosen so the design contained at least one colour from every national flag of the time.

 96. Do the Olympic rings stand for the five continents?
 (Medium)

-Answer: Not as solo colours, no. The five rings stand for the union of five inhabited continents.
+Answer: Not as individual colours, no. The five rings stand for the union of five inhabited continents.
 No specific colour maps to a specific continent.

-The “blue = Europe, yellow = Asia, black = Africa, green = Australia, red = America” assignment is the single most-spread Olympic myth.
+The “blue for Europe, yellow for Asia, black for Africa, green for Australia, red for America” assignment is repeated in classrooms everywhere.
 Coubertin explicitly wrote that the colours were chosen for flag compatibility, not continental matching.

 97. When was the Olympic torch relay first held?
 (Hard)